ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ## Further Reading

-Conceptual foundations and related work that informed Murmur's design.
+Conceptual foundations and related work that informed Hivesong's design.

 **On owning your data:**

 - **"Local-First Software"**: Ink & Switch (2019).
 The essay that articulates why software should work on your device, sync without servers, and survive the death of any cloud service.
-Murmur's self-hosted PDS goal is a direct application of local-first principles. [`inkandswitch.com/essay/local-first/`](https://inkandswitch.com/essay/local-first/)
+Hivesong's self-hosted PDS goal is a direct application of local-first principles. [`inkandswitch.com/essay/local-first/`](https://inkandswitch.com/essay/local-first/)

 - **"Sad State of Personal Data Infrastructure"**: karlicoss / beepb00p.
 A diagnosis of why personal data is fragmented across services and why the tooling to unify it barely exists.
-Murmur is one answer to the problem described here. [`beepb00p.xyz/sad-infra.html`](https://beepb00p.xyz/sad-infra.html)
+Hivesong is one answer to the problem described here. [`beepb00p.xyz/sad-infra.html`](https://beepb00p.xyz/sad-infra.html)

 - **Human Programming Interface (HPI)**: karlicoss / beepb00p.
 A project to unify all personal data exports into a single queryable Python interface.
-The closest existing project to Murmur's long-term multi-platform archival vision. [`beepb00p.xyz/hpi.html`](https://beepb00p.xyz/hpi.html)
+The closest existing project to Hivesong's long-term multi-platform archival vision. [`beepb00p.xyz/hpi.html`](https://beepb00p.xyz/hpi.html)

 - **"Building a Personal Data Warehouse"**: Simon Willison (2020).
 The creator of Datasette on using SQLite as a personal analytics backend.
 The Dogsheep project (twitter-to-sqlite, etc.) applies this to Twitter data specifically.
-Same philosophical lineage as Murmur. [`simonwillison.net/2020/Nov/14/personal-data-warehouses/`](https://simonwillison.net/2020/Nov/14/personal-data-warehouses/)
+Same philosophical lineage as Hivesong. [`simonwillison.net/2020/Nov/14/personal-data-warehouses/`](https://simonwillison.net/2020/Nov/14/personal-data-warehouses/)

 - **"Don't Ask If Artificial Intelligence Is Good or Fair, Ask How It Shifts Power"** and other beepb00p essays on data exports and unnecessary databases.
 Practical thinking about when and how to extract your data from services, and what to do with it once you have it. [`beepb00p.xyz/exports.html`](https://beepb00p.xyz/exports.html) · [`beepb00p.xyz/unnecessary-db.html`](https://beepb00p.xyz/unnecessary-db.html)